paulhendricks/functools/README.md

 [![Build Status](https://travis-ci.org/paulhendricks/functools.png?branch=master)](https://travis-ci.org/paulhendricks/functools)

-functools is an R package for extending functional programming in R. It adds support to the usual higher order functional suspects (Map, Reduce, Filter, etc.) without extending any core R objects.
+functools is an R package for extending functional programming in R. It has three main goals:

+-   Add support to the usual higher order functional suspects (Map, Reduce, Filter, etc.) without extending any core R objects.
-functools has three main goals:

--   goal 1

--   goal 2

--   goal 3
+-   Where possible, provide blazing fast performance for in-memory data by writing key pieces in C++.

+-   Provide a consistent API to different functionals in base R such as `lapply` or `lapply`.

-functools provides three main types of helper functions:
+functools achieves these goals through three main types of function design patterns:

 -   Closures (functions that take data and return functions)